hinthealth/replicator/README.md

 });

 ```
-This actually errors because 'friend' was not defined when the user definition function got ran.
+This actually errors because 'friend' was not defined when the user definition function got ran! `embed` is the solution.
-BUT THERE'S A SOLUTION...!

 ```
 Replicator.define('user', {